video-dev/hls.js/docs/API.md

 Default value is `-1` (no level capping).

 ### `hls.bandwidthEstimate`
+get: If Returns the current bandwidth estimate, in Kb/s, if available.
+Otherwise, NaN is returned.

 - get: Return bandwidth estimate.
   - number in Kb/s: current bandwidth if estimator is available